 According to the authors of The Amish, there are over 40 Amish affiliations.
 Some are very small, consisting of just a few churches.
 Others may have well over 100 districts.

 So which are the largest?
 Before you scroll down, do you have a guess?

 Note: statistics taken from The Amish (Kraybill, Johnson-Weiner, & Nolt) and date to 2011 (see p.
 139 – Table 8.1, Amish Affiliations Ranked by Number of Church Districts, 2011).
-Most numbers given below will be higher as of 2015.
+Most numbers given below will be higher as of this year.

 Five Largest Amish Affiliations

 It makes some sense that the oldest Amish community is also responsible for the largest Amish affiliation, with 291 church districts in over 3 dozen settlements.

 Lancaster affiliation churches can be found in eight states.

 The Elkhart-Lagrange County community is the third-largest individual Amish community.
 (Update: just a note to clarify–the Elkhart-Lagrange community is the third-largest community, but the Elkhart-Lagrange affiliation, including its related communities, is the second-largest affiliation.
 Both the community and affiliation have the same name).